 14) What is the average life of Yale alarms?

-With Yale refreshing its range every few years, the main challenge with the life of Yale alarm is the ability to find replacement parts when something goes wrong.
+With Yale refreshing its range every few years, the main challenge with the life of the Yale alarm is the ability to find replacement parts when something goes wrong.

 15) How does the Yale alarm work?